dasdachs/series-cli/README.md

 ### Install using setup.py

-To use this app globally (from anywhere in your command line) do the following:
+To use this app as a script (from anywhere in your command line or in a virtual environment) do the following:

 1. Move to the directory where you want to work from and clone this repository `git clone https://github.com/dasdachs/series-cli.git`
 2. CD into the directory `series-cli` with `cd series-cli`
 3. Run `python setup.py install`
-4. Run the app: `python series-cli.py`
+4. Run the app: `show` and type in the name of the show as is

 ### Virtual environment